data-gymnasia/courses/content/intro-data-pipeline/content.md

       | model.fit(df[['x']],df['y'])
       | model.predict([[5]])

 This estimate ends up being significantly [[higher|lower]] than the actual response value of 118 for that sample.
-The linear model underfits the data, and that leads to an overestimate at $x = 5$.
+The linear model underfits the data, and that happens to lead to an overestimate at $x = 5$.

 [Continue](btn:next)